ldutoit/Oenanthe_switch_errors/README.md

 03. **SHAPEIT5** — run per chromosome.
 We are only comparing the phased via whatshap to the phase via shapeit without whatshap.
 Shape it report an error if N <50, so we can't do below 50.
 04. **Summarize** — summarize the number of variants and the switch error rates.
 05. **plots and stats** — plots and stats

+The VCF of whatshap only is stored at /cluster/work/gdc/shared/p757/data/oenanthe/data/phasing_errors_ludo/

 ## Summary